buddyjojo/workli/README.md

 ## INSTRUCTIONS

-> NOTE: The Releases are probably outdatded due to frequent changes, please use the script in the repo or run 'sudo bash <(curl -s https://raw.githubusercontent.com/buddyjojo/workli/main/workli.sh)'
+> NOTE: The Releases are probably outdatded due to frequent changes, please use the script in the repo or run 'curl https://raw.githubusercontent.com/buddyjojo/workli/main/workli.sh | sudo bash'

 1. Go to "Releases" and download the latest ["workli.sh"](https://github.com/buddyjojo/worli/releases/latest/download/workli.sh).